drone/docs/install.rst

 Running
 -------

-Drone is started automatiaclly.
+Drone is started automatically.
 You can start and stop Drone manually with the following commands:

 .. code-block:: console